Andrew L. Ross

-Prior to his appointment at UNM in 2005, Professor Ross spent sixteen years at the U.S. Naval War College, where he served as a research professor in the Strategic Research Department (SRD) of the College's Center for Naval Warfare Studies; director of studies, SRD; director of the College's project, entitled "Military Transformation and the Defense Industry After Next”; acting director of the Advanced Research Program; co-lead of the post-9/11 Strategy Task Group; professor in the National Security Affairs Department; and Secretary of the Navy Senior Research Fellow.
+Prior to his appointment at UNM in 2005, Professor Ross spent sixteen years at the U.S. Naval War College, where he served as a Research Professor in the Strategic Research Department (SRD) of the College's Center for Naval Warfare Studies (CNWS); Director of Studies, SRD; Director of the CNWS project "Military Transformation and the Defense Industry After Next”; Acting Director of the Advanced Research Program; co-lead of the post-9/11 Strategy Task Group; Professor in the National Security Affairs Department; and Secretary of the Navy Senior Research Fellow.
 He received the Department of the Navy Meritorious Civilian Service Award in 2002.

-The principal investigator and leader of several major federally funded research initiatives, Professor Ross’ work on US grand strategy, national security and defense planning, regional security, weapons proliferation, and security and economics has appeared in numerous journals and books.
-His current work focuses on the US grand strategy debate; military innovation; and nuclear policy, strategy, and force structure.
+As a principal investigator, Professor Ross is closing in on $14 million in external funding, primarily from the Department of Defense and the Department of Energy’s national security laboratories.
+He has been awarded external funding during each of his seven years at the Bush School.
+His work on U.S. grand strategy, national security and defense planning, regional security, weapons proliferation, and security and economics has appeared in numerous journals and books.
+Dr. Ross’ current work focuses on the U.S. grand strategy debate; defense and military innovation; and nuclear policy, strategy, and force structure.
 He earned his MA and PhD at Cornell University and his BA, summa cum laude, at American University and has held fellowships at Cornell, Princeton, Harvard, and the University of Illinois.

 Professor Ross is in residence at the Los Alamos National Laboratory during the 2021-22 academic year.